albazzaztariq/Keyboard-LCD-List-Builder/README.md

 ## Running the binary

 Download `KeyboardLCDListBuilder.exe` from the [Releases](../../releases/latest) page and run it.
-No installer, no other files required.
+Everything is self-contained obviously with a binary.
 An `Images/` folder is created next to the `.exe` on first launch and holds the generated PNGs.

 ## Generating an image